The Perks of Being an Independent Travel Agent

 Is it possible to become a travel agent without an agency?

-How much do travel agents make?
+How much do independent travel agents make?

 How do I get clients as an independent travel advisor?

-We offer training on how to market yourself, plus templates so that you can stay active on social media.
-Lastly, at Fora, we have an industry-leading Client Lead Program that allows travel advisors to build their client base.
-Learn more about how we help you build your book of business.
+It can be daunting to try and figure out how to get your first clients as a travel agent.
+We recommend beginning by tapping into your personal network.
+(Never underestimate the power of word of mouth.)
+Then, you’ll want to expand your network through marketing initiatives.
+We offer training on how to market yourself, plus templates that help you stay active on social media.
+We also have an industry-leading Client Lead Program that allows travel advisors to build their client base.
+(Learn more about how we help you build your book of business.)

 What qualifications do I need to become an independent travel agent?

-While a formal travel agent education is technically not required to become an independent travel agent, it is highly recommended.
+While formal travel agent education is technically not required to become an independent travel agent, some sort of training is highly recommended.
 There are several travel agent schools and training programs available to become accredited in the industry.
-Many of these programs offer comprehensive training that covers everything you need to know about the travel industry, from booking flights and hotels to marketing your services.
-Some programs even offer certification, which can give you a competitive edge when looking for clients.
+Fora’s training covers everything you need to know about the travel industry, from booking flights and hotels to marketing your services.
+We also offer various certification tiers, which can give you a competitive edge when looking for clients.
+We will also provide you with ongoing support and resources to help our advisors succeed.

 "I love that Fora's training program meets me where I'm at — I have access to live training but also on-demand resources," Fora Advisor Alexandra Vigilante Chamberlin said.
 "It's amazing forging bonds with my fellow advisors as we learn and grow together but also having access to highly experienced travel advisors that I respect and admire."